 - MUS 340, Church Music Ministry

 - MUS 354, Choral Conducting

 - MUS 423, Survey of Choral Literature

 - MUS 452, Service Playing (required for Organ principals) or a 2-hour Music Elective

-- MUS…A choral ensemble experience the four semesters of your junior and senior year.
+- MUS…A choral ensemble experience each semester you are on campus.
 Additional choral ensemble experience is recommended.
 Simultaneous membership in a band or the Furman Symphony orchestra is possible, schedule permitting.

 To view a detailed four year course sequence, open the PDF document Music Handbook and scroll to page 38.